rbankosegger/absarg-clustering/README.md

 Consider the program
 $\pi_F \cup \pi_m \cup \pi_{m(F)} \cup \pi_\sigma \cup \pi_{\hat \sigma}$.
-The answer sets of this compbination yield the cross product of classical and clustered extensions
+The answer sets of this combination yield the cross product of classical and clustered extensions
 $(X, \hat X) \in \sigma(F) \times \hat \sigma( \hat F)$.

 Second, we need to eliminate combinations of $X$ and $\hat X$ where $m(X) \not = \hat X$.